algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

 #### e.
 GAME_OVER
   * **Purpose:** This state is triggered when the frog collides with a car.
 The game will reset from the beginning.

-  * **Conditions to Transition:** The FSM remains in this state until the player chooses to restart by pressing the "Start" button again, at which point it transitions back to INIT.
+  * **Conditions to Transition:** The FSM automatically reset everything and the player restart a new game.

   * **Outputs:** Display "Game Over" on the screen, reset all game variables, to restart from the level 1.